 Why: The highlight is the “first kite,” a special kite flown to celebrate the birth of a firstborn son (or child).

 A 3-day festival held annually in Japan, the Hamamatsu Festival is known for its giant kites.
 The origin of the festival dates back to 1558 when the lord of Hamamatsu castle organized an eve to celebrate the birth of his son.
 The lord flew the kite with his son’s name on it.
 Later, as the years passed, flying kites became a popular activity in Japan.
-The atmosphere is electric, with cheers and excitement as teams glide their kites in the air to cut down the strings of their opponents’ kites.
+The atmosphere is electric, with cheers and excitement as teams compete in kite-flying battle and glide their kites in the air to cut down the strings of their opponents’ kites.
 As the day comes to an end, the focus of the festival shifts to the downtown area, where a dazzling parade of decorated floats, known as “goten yatai,” takes center stage.
 There are also numerous food stalls and brass band parades.

-6. Cheung Chau Bun Festival
+5. Cheung Chau Bun Festival

 Where: Cheung Chau Island, Hong Kong